cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/ps_command.rst

       Display the environment as well.
 This does not reflect changes in the environment after process launch.
       Don't mix it with :option:`-c`.

+   .. option:: -C cmdlist

+      Select by command name.
+This selects the processes whose executable name is given in cmdlist.

    .. option:: -f